 My name is Bill, and my wife is Amanda.
-Our adventure to wealth began with a very simple dream: to find the purpose of life.
+Our adventure to wealth began with a very simple dream: to work with God to find the purpose of life.

 During my 20’s, my purpose of life is all I really thought about.
 The first time the thought appeared in my mind, I knew it was a journey worth devoting my life to.
 I became obsessed with trying to understand what the purpose of life was really about.
 I spent all my time building my mind; reading, writing, and experimenting; and improving my character, so that when the adventure to find my purpose finally came to me, I would be ready like a perfectly prepared ninja heading out on their first mission.